Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

-In order to account for the combinatorial background present in the selected $e^{+}e^{-}$ pair sample, tagged electrons are also paired with same-charge partner electrons (like-sign (LS) pairs) in the same event.
-Figure~\ref{Fig:PhotoEleReco} (a) shows an example of invariant mass distributions for all $e^+e^-$ pairs, combinatorial background and photonic electrons at 4.5 $<\pt<$ 5.0 GeV/$c$.
-The photonic parents are selected as pairs with $M_{e^+e^-}<$ 0.24 \gev\ to take into account the broadening of $M_{e^+e^-}$ due to the worsening of the momentum resolution at higher $\pt$, and this mass cut has an efficiency changing from 99\% to 94\% with increasing $\pt$.
-The photonic electron yield is calculated as $\nPho = (N_{\rm US} - N_{\rm LS})$, where $N_{\rm US}$ and $N_{\rm LS}$ are the number of unlike-sign and like-sign tagged electrons after the mass selection, respectively.
+To account for the combinatorial background present in the selected $e^{+}e^{-}$ pairs, tagged electrons are also paired with same-charge partner electrons (like-sign (LS) pairs) in the same event.
+Figure~\ref{Fig:PhotoEleReco} (a) shows an example of invariant mass distributions for all $e^+e^-$ pairs and the combinatorial background at 4.5 $<\pt< 5.0\, \rm GeV/c$.
+The photonic electron yield is calculated as $\nPho = (N_{\rm US} - N_{\rm LS})$, where $N_{\rm US}$ and $N_{\rm LS}$ are the numbers of unlike-sign and like-sign tagged electrons with an invariant mass cut of $M_{e^+e^-}< 0.24\, \rm GeV/c^2$.
+Such a cut is chosen to account for the broadening of the invariant mass distribution at high tagged electron $\pt$.
+The invariant mass cut efficiency decreases from 99\% to 94\% with increasing $\pt$.